 This video program will help you become more successful by helping you learn how to develop and use strategy for your company, your projects, and your personal life.
 The program consists of 22 basic lessons presented in one or more ten to twenty-minute videos that explain the Prometheus Strategy Process.
 In addition, there are How To videos associated with each section that will help you with the mechanics of strategy building.
 You can watch these videos just to learn the process after which you can apply it on a daily basis, or you can develop actual strategy for yourself or your organization as you progress through the program.
 As a review and to test your progress, take the quizzes at the end of each section of the course.

 John A. Warden III is an executive, strategist, planner, author, and motivational speaker whose work has had a worldwide impact in business, in the military, in government, and in education.
-Vietnam combat pilot, author whose books include The Air Campaign and Winning in FastTime, Air Force Fighter Wing Commander, credited by Norman Schwarzkopf and Colin Powell as the architect of the Desert Storm Air Campaign, Special Assistant to the Vice President of the United States, Commandant of the Air Force’s Command and Staff College, successful business founder - he has capitalized on his studies and experience to create the Prometheus Process, a unique approach to strategy and success applicable wherever competition exists.
+Vietnam combat pilot, author, Air Force Fighter Wing Commander, Special Assistant to the Vice President of the United States, Commandant of the Air Force’s Command and Staff College, successful business founder - he has capitalized on his studies and experience to create the Prometheus Process, and to help businesses large and small achieve greater success through Prometheus strategy.

 StartWinning In FastTime: Winning in FastTime provides an excellent overview of the Prometheus Strategy Process plus interesting anecdotes about John Warden’s experiences in the Vietnam War and the First Gulf War.